ssuffian/hotlouddusty-data/README.md

 ## Map Timeline

 This visualization is derived (with minimal edits) from Leaflet.Timeline's [Earthquake](http://skeate.github.io/Leaflet.timeline/earthquakes.html) example.
-It requires that the air quality data (`data/dust/dusty.csv`) and GPS data (`data/gps/*.gpx`) has been merged and subsequently converted to geojson format and stored in the same directory as the leaflet map script (`web/map/`) in a file called `web/map/data.geojsonp`.
+It requires that the air quality data (`data/dust/dusty.csv`) and GPS data (`data/gps/*.gpx`) has been merged and subsequently converted to geojson format and stored in the `data` directory when running the `python combine_data.py` command.

-        python combine_data.py
-        python make_geojson.py

-Any web server can be used to open `map/web/bm2019pm.html` to see a map timeline of the data.

 Contributors
 ------------